Miska Ylitolva: HJK

 On 17 July 2023, Ylitolva was sent on loan to a fellow Veikkausliiga club Kotkan Työväen Palloilijat (KTP) for the rest of the season.
 After his loan deal expired, he returned to HJK.

 On 29 August 2024, he signed a two-year contract extension with HJK.
 On 8 January 2025, Ylitolva scored his first goals for HJK, by a brace in a 3–1 win against Haka in Finnish League Cup, providing also the assist to the third goal.

+On 31 August 2026, he extended his contract with HJK and was loaned to Kalmar.

 International career

 Ylitolva made his international debut on senior level for Finland on 26 March 2022 in a friendly match against Iceland.
 He has also played for Finland at various youth national team levels.